 With secure digital faxing, there is no risk of third-party hacking because the information in transit would merely consist of unreadable code that can only be translated on the machine of the recipient.

-Another major risk of email is the possibility of phishing, where a message from an ostensibly friendly source arrives with fetching links.
+Another major risk of email is the possibility of phishing.
+Phishing is generally defined by messages from an ostensibly friendly source.
+These emails contain fetching links.
 The moment you click one of these links, popup prompts appear on your screen that ask for basic personal info in a misleading but seemingly benign manner.
 Even though many email users are wise to such gambits in this day and age, many people still fall for this trap.
 Your company might have a naive employee who takes the bait and unwittingly puts the whole network at risk.

-In some cases, programs will open that take over your computer and execute inescapable prompt boxes the moment you open the message.
-Phishing is basically designed to access vital company data, such as contact lists, credit card numbers and the passwords of program account holders.
-In a worst-case scenario, a phishing incident could lead to a data breach of epic proportions, the likes of which would cause you to lose customers by the thousands.
+In some cases, programs will open that take over your computer.
+These programs execute inescapable prompt boxes the moment you open the message.
+Phishing is basically designed to access vital company data.
+This may include contact lists, credit card numbers and the passwords of program account holders.
+In a worst-case scenario, a phishing incident could lead to a data breach of epic proportions.
+This could cause you to lose customers by the thousands.

 Thankfully, phishing is not possible with secure digital faxing.

 Secure fax is becoming the most accepted way for B2B communication.
 If you constantly engage in fax communications to and from your customers and contacts, you should definitely employ the services of a cloud fax service.
 Contact Softlinx for a demo or get a quote.